All Episodes

 I mean, that's what they're saying.

-But yeah, it doesn't, it it rarely happens.
+But yeah, it rarely happens.

 Bush and Gore was a rarity.

-You can win the popular vote, lose in the electoral, but it's not because individual well, I take it back.
+You can win the popular vote, lose in the electoral, but it's not because individual, well, I take it back.

-He's just not gonna do it.
+He's just not going to do it.

-So look, there's all kinds of opportunities for chicanery here.
+So, look, there's all kinds of opportunities for chicanery here.

 I'm not denying that.

-It's not gonna come down to that.
+It's not going to come down to that.

 Well, I shouldn't speak so fast.

-You see what he's doing to everybody.
+You see what he's doing to everybody?

 And that might have even been a fake coup, just so he could get rid of opposition.

-He might have planned all you've got to hear this one soundbite, by the way.
+You've got to hear this one soundbite, by the way, because this is David Rodham Gergen.

 He is the voice of conventional wisdom in Washington.

-Remember now, in June we were told polling data in June tells you who wins.
+Remember now, in June, we were told polling data in June tells you who wins.

 But then Trump erased Hillary's advantage, and then they said, okay, it's the first set of polls after the conventions.

-That's what tells you.
+That's what Tiltshaw.

-Now that's out the window.
+Now, that's out the window.

-There's a new mechanism by which we can now determine who will win the presidency, and David Gurgen has it talking about Hillary's bounce in the polls after the Democrat convention.
+There's a new mechanism by which we can now determine who will win the presidency.

 It's the bounce plus.